Besides being stunningly gorgeous, the Rainforest Canoe Adventure and Nature Trail is great fun for the whole family!

 Having explored the lake by canoe, it's time to step ashore for an Alaska-style snack: smoked salmon, clam chowder, rolls with wild berry jams and beverages provide a welcome break before a short nature hike.
 Follow the naturalist guide on foot while exploring some of the strange flora that inhabits the rainforest floor such as the small, carnivorous Sundew plant.
 Eventually, retrace the journey back to downtown Ketchikan, armed with a bit more knowledge of this vast landscape and rejuvenated from the breath of fresh air.

-Cancellation Policy: In the event your cruise ship is late, delayed, or doesn't make it into port we always issue a full refund for the tour.
-Changes or cancellations are allowed up to 14 days prior to the tour departure with absolutely no penalty.
-Including 'Flex Cancel' allows cancellations and refunds up to 24-hours before the tour.
-Any cancellations made within 14 days of the tour departure (or within 24-hours with Flex Cancel) are nonrefundable.
+In the event your cruise ship is late, delayed, or doesn't make it into port we will issue a refund.
+Changes or cancellations are allowed up to 14 days prior to the tour departure.
+Any cancellations made within 14 days of the tour departure are non-refundable.

 What to Wear: Alaskan weather can be variable, so it's recommended to plan accordingly.
 Dress warmly and in layers, so that you can take off an extra layer when the sun is out or throw on an extra layer if it's a bit chilly.
 A full list of what to wear and bring will be sent to you in your confirmation email.

 For availability and timing, complete the information on the sidebar

 You've got questions, we've got answers

 Q:How long is this excursion, and is transportation included?